Steve Atlee litigates complex commercial matters, including class actions, intellectual property, securities, contract, and other disputes.

 Guitar Center (represented client in consumer class actions regarding credit card transactions and other sales practices under Beverly-Song Credit Card Act and Consumer Legal Remedies Act; obtained favorable settlements after mediation)

-U.S. TelePacific Corp. (represents telecom company in arbitrations, state and federal courts in a variety of contract and tariff issues)
+U.S. TelePacific Corp. (represents telecom company in arbitrations, and state and federal courts in a variety of contract and tariff issues)

 Universal Studios (represented client in consumer class action involving gift cards; obtained favorable settlement)